3 Create Custom Network Forms

 3.1 Member Network Overview

 A custom registration form is the most important tool of any community network.
 While the Joomla Content Management System is a strong foundation for any website, the default Joomla Registration form suffers from two major problems.
 First, it is not customizable.
 It can not be adapted to the needs of our community network.
 Second, the default Joomla Registration form does not display a searchable list.
 Thus, there is no way for members to interact with other members.
 We will use the Fabrik Form Builder to create custom forms and searchable lists to help community members interact with each other.
-We will build three different registration forms in order to give new members three different ways to participate in our community network.
+We will build three different forms in order to give new members three different ways to participate in our community network.

 Three Ways to Participate in Our Community Network